First-order definitions of rings of integral functions over algebraic extensions of function fields and undecidability: Introduction

 \begin{definition}[Global \texorpdfstring{$q$}{q}-boundedness] Let $K/\F_p(t)$ be a finite extension and let ${\bf K}/K$ be a Galois algebraic extension.
 Let $D=\sup\{\ord_q[\hat K: K]\}$ where the supremum is taken over all finite extensions $\hat K$ of $K$ such that $\hat K \subset {\bf K}$.
 Define ${\bf K}$ to be \emph{globally $q$-bounded} if $D<\infty$. \end{definition}

 Some of the consequences of our main results are the following theorems.
 We restrict to the Galois case for simplicity here, and provide references to more general results in the main text.
+For the remainder of the section, let $K/\F_p(t)$ be a finite extension and let ${\bf K}/K$ be a globally $q$-bounded Galois extension.